the-modem-distro/pinephone_modem_sdk/README.md

  * Minimum clock frequency is set to 100Mhz, either awake or sleeping (stock is 800MHz awake and 400Mhz sleep), making the modem run cooler
  * Different sampling rates available at runtime without requiring a reboot (missing companion app in the pinephone to make use of them)
  * 0 binary blobs in the userspace.
 Only closed source running on the modem are TZ Kernel and ADSP firmware

 #### TODO
- 1. Find and fix the last remaining USB port reset cause
+ 1. [Testing] Find and fix the last remaining USB port reset cause(s)
  2. Find fixes to support dynamic rate settings in the Pinephone
  3. Finish and tidy up the AT command handling stuff
  4. Allow bootloader PIN lock to prevent accidental flashing
- 5. Implement opensource ACDB loader?
+ 5. Companion app to update the firmware / manage modem settings / retrieve logs
- 6. Fix fastboot reboot to EDL if possible
+ 6. Add support for the PinePhone Pro
- 7. Companion app to update the firmware / manage modem settings / retrieve logs
+ 7. [Testing] Fix audio when doing conferences (audio is cut off when hanging up the first call)

  Contribution is always welcome!
 Feel free to share any issue or something that you think may be interesting to have!

 #### Related Repositories